endernewton/tf-faster-rcnn/README.md

   - Train on COCO 2014 [trainval35k](https://github.com/rbgirshick/py-faster-rcnn/tree/master/models) and test on [minival](https://github.com/rbgirshick/py-faster-rcnn/tree/master/models) (900k/1190k), **29.5**.

 With Resnet101 (last ``conv4``):
-  - Train on VOC 2007 trainval and test on VOC 2007 test, **75.1**.
+  - Train on VOC 2007 trainval and test on VOC 2007 test, **74.7**.
-  - Train on VOC 2007+2012 trainval and test on VOC 2007 test (R-FCN schedule), **78.9**.
+  - Train on VOC 2007+2012 trainval and test on VOC 2007 test (R-FCN schedule), **79.1**.
+  - Train on COCO 2014 trainval35k and test on minival (900k/1290k), **34.0**.

 **Note**:
-  - The VGG16 numbers are obtained with a different testing scheme without selecting region proposals using non-maximal suppression (TEST.MODE top), the default and original testing scheme (TEST.MODE nms) will likely result in slightly worse performance (see [report](https://arxiv.org/pdf/1702.02138.pdf), for COCO it drops 0.3 - 0.4 AP).
+  - **All** the numbers are obtained with a different testing scheme without selecting region proposals using non-maximal suppression (TEST.MODE top), the default and original testing scheme (TEST.MODE nms) will likely result in slightly worse performance (see [report](https://arxiv.org/pdf/1702.02138.pdf), for COCO it drops 0.X AP).
   - Since we keep the small proposals (\< 16 pixels width/height), our performance is especially good for small objects.
   - For other minor modifications, please check the [report](https://arxiv.org/pdf/1702.02138.pdf).
-Notable ones include using ``crop_and_resize``, and exclude ground truth boxes in RoIs during training.
+Notable ones include using ``crop_and_resize``, and excluding ground truth boxes in RoIs during training.
-  - For COCO, we find the performance improving with more iterations (VGG16 350k/490k: 26.9, 600k/790k: 28.3, 900k/1190k: 29.5), and potentially better performance can be achieved with even more iterations.
+  - For COCO, we find the performance improving with more iterations (VGG16 350k/490k: 26.9, 600k/790k: 28.3, 900k/1190k: 29.5; Resnet101 350k/490k: 31.0, 600k/790k: 32.6, 900k/1290k: 34.0), and potentially better performance can be achieved with even more iterations.
   - For Resnet101, we fix the first block (total 4) when fine-tuning the network, and only use ``crop_and_resize`` to resize the RoIs (7x7) without max-pool.
 The final feature maps are average-pooled for classification and regression.
 All batch normalization parameters are fixed.
 Weight decay is set to Renset101 default 1e-4.
 Learning rate for biases is not doubled.
   - Check out [here](http://ladoga.graphics.cs.cmu.edu/xinleic/tf-faster-rcnn/)/[here](http://gs11655.sp.cs.cmu.edu/xinleic/tf-faster-rcnn/)/[here](https://drive.google.com/open?id=0B1_fAEgxdnvJSmF3YUlZcHFqWTQ) for the latest models, including longer COCO VGG16 models and Resnet101 ones.